migsan/NavExercise/README.md

 Minimum SEO is present in the page with the use of the propper heading elements and semantic tags within the document.

+### Task runner

+The project uses grunt.js to do three main tasks:

+* Less: compiles the less file into main.css which is used by the exercise.
+* JShint: to help lint javascript error during the development.
+* Watch: to look for changes over save of the files and recompile the project.

 ## Overview

 This exercise will have the candidate build a responsive site navigation driven by an AJAX request.